maierav/sensation/intro.md

 In fact, the starting point of the science of perception is the realization that what we feel, see, hear, smell, or taste is not to be confused with what the world is _actually_ like.

-This realization can esily be demonstrated with visual illusions, where we understand that what we _see_ is "wrong" in that our perception deviates from reality of the physical stimulus (Figure 3):
+This realization can esily be demonstrated with visual illusions, where we understand that what we _see_ is "wrong" in that our perception deviates from reality of the physical stimulus.

 % Lilac Chaser Illusion
 :::{figure} images/lilac_chaser.gif